ecarrerasmu/CaseStudy2/CaseStudy2.md

     Top20DiffCountry<-Diff_CountryTemp[1:20,]
     #Top20DiffCountry

-The top 20 countries with the maximum monthly average temperatures since 1900 are:
+The top 20 countries with the greatest difference monthly average temperatures since 1900 are:

     Top20DiffCountry[1:20,1]